-Items not on State Term Contract and Costing Less than \$90,000 Equipment, materials, and supplies not covered by any existing contracts and totaling less than \$90,000 may be purchased locally after seeking competitive quotations according to good purchasing practices.
+b.
+Items not on State Term Contract and Costing Less than \$90,000 - Equipment, materials, and supplies not covered by any existing contracts and totaling less than \$90,000 may be purchased locally after seeking competitive quotations according to good purchasing practices.
 Bid dates and bid selection criteria must be fully documented.
 Items may not be divided to circumvent this provision.
 The \$90,000 maximum applies to the total cost of the order rather than to a line item cost or single item cost.

-Verbal or written quotations must be obtained based on procedures detailed on page 71.
+Verbal or written quotations must be obtained based on procedures detailed on page 69.

 c.
-Items not on State Term Contract Costing \$90,000 or More -Equipment, materials, and supplies not covered by any existing contracts and totaling more than \$90,000 are to be referred to the Division of Purchase and Contract for handling.
+Items not on State Term Contract Costing \$90,000 or More - Equipment, materials, and supplies not covered by any existing contracts and totaling more than \$90,000 are to be formally bid according to G.S.
+143-129.
 This policy applies to all funds, regardless of source.
 The \$90,000 maximum applies to the total cost rather than the cost of a single item.
 Dividing an order to circumvent the \$90,000 maximum is illegal.